Haliwa-Saponi Indian Tribe: Haliwa-Saponi organization and institutions

 In 1953, the tribe re-organized its government into the current structure, through the leadership of Hedgepeth, Lonnie Richardson, B.B.
 Richardson, Chief Jerry Richardson (First Chief under the new governance structure), Percy Richardson (Second Chief under the new governance structure, who also served as the first Vice Chief after the reorganization), with W. R. Richardson the Third Chief of the tribe, James Mills, Theadore Lynch, and others.

 After the US Supreme Court ruled in Brown vs. The Board of Education (1954) that segregation of public schools was unconstitutional, the state undertook resistance by what was called the Pearsall Plan, which allowed municipalities to make funds available to create private neighborhood schools.
 The Haliwa-Saponi took advantage of this provision to build and operate the private Haliwa Indian School, which was attended only by Indian children.
 They operated it from 1957 to 1969.
 After a few years of its operation, the State Department of Public Instruction (DPI) provided funding for teacher salaries.
 Tribal members paid for supplies and materials, the building, and maintenance, much as parents do at parochial schools.

 In 1957, the Haliwa Indian Tribe built the Saponi Indian Church, since renamed Mt.
 Bethel Indian Baptist Church, in Warren County.
 Sometimes other people of color, resented the Indians' separate ethnic identity within the segregated social system.
 The increasing African-American activism for civil rights highlighted some of the tensions between the ethnicities.

 In 1965, North Carolina formally recognized the Haliwa Indian Tribe.
 In 1967 the Haliwa opened their tenth annual Haliwa Pow-wow to the public, inviting state and local officials and Indians from other states.
 They added Saponi to the tribal name in 1979 to reflect their Siouan ancestry.

-In 1974, the Haliwa-Saponi formed a 501(c)(3) nonprofit organization.
+In 1974, the Haliwa-Saponi incorporated a 501(c)(3) nonprofit organization.
 Its mission statement is "The mission of the Haliwa-Saponi indian Tribe is to protect the interests, identity, and rights of the Haliwa-Saponi indian people and to promote the cultural and traditional heritage of the Haliwa-Saponi people of Halifax, Warren, and surrounding counities."

 The tribe has since built an updated headquarters administration building, multipurpose building, and instituted various service programs.
 Programs include but are not limited to tribal housing, daycare, senior citizens program, community services, Workforce Investment Act, cultural retention, after-school and youth programs, energy assistance, and economic development.

-The Haliwa-Saponi opened a school in 2000, the Haliwa-Saponi Tribal School, 98 percents of whose students identify as American Indian.
+The Haliwa-Saponi opened a school in 2000, the Haliwa-Saponi Tribal School.
 The school, a public charter school, bases its curriculum on the North Carolina state standard course of study and offers small classrooms, technology, and American Indian studies.
 The school had 161 enrolled students in 2020.

 Controversy

-In 2011, the Haliwa-Sapomi Tribe was audited by the state of North Carolina and found to have submitted an inaccurate grant application.
+In 2011, the Haliwa-Saponi Tribe was audited by the state of North Carolina and found to have submitted an inaccurate grant application.